 (Note that I’m using the word “hack” in its original sense, meaning a brilliant feat of coding.
 The word didn’t take on its negative connotation until many years later.)

-Seeing my enthusiasm for computers, my parents bought me a TRS-80 Model III.
+Seeing my enthusiasm for computers, my father got me a TRS-80 Model III.
 I threw myself into BASIC game programming, saving my masterpieces on cassette tape.
 I wrote a blackjack program that allowed up to four players, with the computer as dealer.
 (I programmed the dealer to follow Vegas rules right out of Hoyle’s, and I was amazed at how consistently he won.)

 My games were not terribly sophisticated, but I had a knack for screen design and user interfaces,